sremy/sremy.github.io/snippet/python.md

 ```

 Default argument in Function definition:
 - Any number of arguments in a function can have a default value.
-But once we have a default argument, all the arguments to its right must also have default values.
+But once we have a default argument, all the arguments to its right must also have default values.<br>
 Otherwise: `SyntaxError: non-default argument follows default argument`

-- Non-default arguments must be provided in function call (with positional or keyword arguments)
+- Non-default arguments must be provided in function call (with positional or keyword arguments)<br>
 Otherwise: `TypeError: simpleFunction() missing 1 required positional argument: 'first'`

 - Keyword arguments in Function call:
 We can mix positional arguments with keyword arguments during a function call.
-Keyword arguments must follow positional arguments.
+Keyword arguments must follow positional arguments.<br>
 Otherwise: `SyntaxError: non-keyword arg after keyword arg`